-Customer Relationship Management (CRM) refers to the technologies, practices, and strategies used by organizations for interacting and managing their current and potential customers.
+Customer Relationship Management refers to the technologies, practices, and strategies used by organizations for interacting with and managing their current and potential customers.
 It also involves analyzing customer interactions throughout the customer lifecycle.
 CRM is focused on enhancing customer service, improving business relationships, profitability, aiding in customer retention and driving sales growth.

 CRM collects and consolidates customer data from various channels.
 The needed information for analysis is extracted from the company's website, live chat, direct mail, telephone, social media platforms, marketing materials and from other sources.

 Customer Relationship Management comprises of:

 - Executing or delivering the requirement of the customers

 - Predicting the future needs of the customers

 A successful customer relationship strategy can manage both the business operations and customers interactions simultaneously.
 It often includes special software applications, called CRM software.
 It helps organizations in tracking and organizing their existing customer base.
 The ultimate aim of CRM service is to establish a healthy relationship with customers so that they keep coming back- returning customers.